OpenHumans/Overland_android/README.md

 # Overland GPS Tracker for Android

-GPS logger for Android devices in React Native
+GPS logger for Android devices in React Native.
+You can **[download this app from the Google Play Store](https://play.google.com/store/apps/details?id=com.openhumans.app.overland)**.

 This app is based on the app Overland for iOS developped by Aaron Parecki https://github.com/aaronpk/Overland-iOS

 It is an experiment at gathering data from an Android device to test the Core Location API of Android and its various settings.

  The app tracks: